invoidstar/invoidstar.github.io/contents/publications.md

 #### Submitted
+- [2026.02] One paper has been submitted to TII.

-- [2025.11] Two paper has been submitted to CVPR.
+- [2025.11] One paper has been submitted to CVPR.

 - [2025.11] One paper has been submitted to CES.

-- [2025.10] One paper has been submitted to TII.

 - [2025.10] One paper has been submitted to PR.